charleyedward/event-notified-etl/README.md

 ## Application

-This repo contains a sample analytics application which is build using the _Event Notification_ pattern and can be used as template for getting a better understanding the usefulness of this approach for building ETL pipelines and some solutions to its challenges.
-It uses NYC Taxi data and is build using Azure Data Platform components.
+This repo contains a sample analytics application which is build using the event notification pattern and can be used as template for getting a better understanding of usefulness and challenges of using this approach for building ETL pipelines.
+This app also contains It uses NYC Taxi data and is build using Azure Data Platform components.

 ![Application Architecture](https://github.com/bablulawrence/event-notified-etl/blob/main/design/app-design.svg)